naturalis/nba-docs/content/advanced-queries/index.md

 {{%nba-link%}}specimen/getDistinctValues/collectionType{{%/nba-link%}}

+Similarly, the service `/{documentType}/countDistinctValues/{field}` aggregates over a user-defined field, but returns the mere counts of records instead of returning the actual data.

+### Distinct values per group
+Nested aggregation over two fields can be accomplished with the `/{documentType}/getDistinctValuesPerGroup/{field}`.
+To retreive, for example, the continents of specimen collection, grouped by colelction type, one can query:

+{{%nba-link%}}specimen/getDistinctValuesPerGroup/collectionType/gatheringEvent.continent{{%/nba-link%}}

+The `/{documentType}/countDistinctValuesPerGroup/{field}` service
+does the same aggregation as above, but returns only the counts instead of the values.

 ### Scientific Name Groups
 The identification of a museum specimen is its assignment to a certain taxon of a certain rank (e.g. species or subspecies) and the taxon